spring-media/adsolutions-implementationReference/publisher/Motorsport-total_mobile.md

-# motorsport-total.com - mobile Ad AdsSetup
+# motorsport-total.com - mobile AdSSetup

 In this documentation you find the placement details for your Website.